 Changes to allowable state rebates for "line extensions" - newer versions and different dosages of existing drugs - also complicate this picture.
 Under the law CMS will keep all new rebates due to line extension changes, a policy change that will require states to change their PDLs promptly to incorporate equivalent drugs that provide greater rebates - or pay more than they have budgeted in their Medicaid budgets.
 These PDL choices must also be examined in light of state laws that grandfather particular drugs, for example in mental health services.

-court order from sharing data with the states on the "Average Manufacturer Price" (AMP) and federal "Best Price," even though states must have this data in order to negotiate rebates with the industry and calculate the federal share.
+Congress has also changed the base price from which rebates are calculated.
+The problem for states is that drug manufacturers report data on this base price to CMS - NOT to the states.
+Unfortunately, CMS is currently barred by court orderfrom sharing data with the states on the "Average Manufacturer Price" (AMP) and federal "Best Price," even though states must have this data in order to negotiate rebates with the industry and calculate the federal share.
 This information is also necessary for states to take advantage of new rebate opportunities under the managed care provisions in the Affordable Care Act.

 The only states that have accurate data from which to negotiate rebates with the drug companies, and to accurately calculate what they owe the federal government, are states that have already passed their own laws requiring the drug companies to report AMP and "Best Price" directly to them.